madewithlove/elasticsearcher/docs/query-building.md

 ## Sorting

 You can use a sorting trait in your query which allows you to define which fields to sort on.
-Next to that list you can sort by one specific field.
-When sorting by one field, it will check if that field is already set in the sort so you don't have duplicates.
-So you can combine both for flexibility.
+You can define a list of fields to sort on, and/or you can sort on one specific field.
+If you do both at the same time, it will combine them.
+This allows you to sort on a number of fields but give priority to one.

 Examples: